tirith-tech/dlc-oracle/README.md

 # Tirith DLC Oracle

-This project serves as an oracle to settle Discreet Log Contracts.
+This project serves as an oracle to settle Bitcoin Discreet Log Contracts.

 This oracle is REST-accessible.
 It automatically generates R-points on request and keeps published values stored for later retrieval.

-The data sources publish every 60 minutes.
+The data sources publish every 24 hours at midnight GMT.
 <br><br>

 # Installation